m-np/m-np/README.md

 ### Hi there 👋, my name is Mandar
-#### I'm an ML Engineer
+#### I'm an AI Enthusiast
-I’m really interested in AIML Research and Development.
+I’m interested in AIML Research and Development.
 I’m currently learning LLM and its development.

-Skills: Python / Pytorch / Tensorflow / GCP / Docker
+Skills: Python / Pytorch / Tensorflow / GCP / Docker / Kubernetes / Airflow

 - 👯 I’m looking to collaborate on AIML research projects